 If there is one cleaning appliance you cannot do without, it's likely a vacuum.
 An upright model’s versatility and ease of use make it the go-to item in many cleaning situations.
 The only problem is an upright vacuum is so popular that you have a plethora of products to wade through to find a quality unit.

 Finding the best means finding the best for you.
 The most important consideration is getting the most power in your price range.
 After that, you want a model that is light enough to easily maneuver, has a long power cord, is bagless, and has a high-quality filter.
-A wide variety of attachments, the right vacuum for you is the one with the number and styles of attachments that fit your cleaning needs.
+Although some households require a wide variety of attachments, the right vacuum for you is the one with the number and styles of attachments that fit your cleaning needs.

-In addition to the standard upright vacuum, there are several other types of vacuums available for purchase.
+In addition to the standard upright vacuum, you can find several other types of vacuums available for purchase.
 Each has its pros and cons.

-Canister vacuums are made up of a main body with separate head and hose components.
+Canister vacuums consist of the main body with separate head and hose components.
 Because the canister remains on the ground while you vacuum, all you need to contend with is the lightweight hose portion with the vacuum cleaning head.
-Canister vacuums are a good option for those with reduced upper body strength, and are an excellent option for cleaning hard-to-reach areas, like window coverings and stairwells.
-They are a bit tougher to store because of their size, and while the hose and head portions are lightweight, you still need to lug the unit with you from room to room as you vacuum.
+Canister vacuums are a good option for those with reduced upper body strength, and they are an excellent option for cleaning hard-to-reach areas, like window coverings and stairwells.
+Their size makes them a bit tougher to store, and while the hose and head portions are lightweight, you still need to lug the unit with you from room to room as you vacuum.

-Stick vacuums are perfect for small spaces but are less powerful than uprights because they often use batteries for power.
+Stick vacuums are perfect for small spaces but provide less power than uprights because they often use batteries for power.
 They’re light and easy to maneuver, but they are not a good choice for heavily carpeted homes, nor are they suitable for homes with pets and/or people with severe allergies.

 Handheld vacuums are a great option for cleaning the tough-to-reach areas in a home.
 They’re lightweight and can clean virtually anywhere since they’re usually fairly compact.
 You can find both cordless and corded handhelds, and because of their size, they’re easy to put away when the task of cleaning is complete.
 They’re not as powerful, though, and they need to be emptied much more often than uprights.